littlebee/react-datum/CONTRIBUTING.md

 You should be able to make a change in the react-datum code and instantly test it on your vps without committing to either repo and doing nothing more than `grunt build` in the react-datum directory.

-After you have written a test for your changes (come on, I swear it's really easy), you can commit them in the react-datum branch and, if deployToZukeeper worked on build, you can go over and commit the dist files there.
+After you have written a test for your changes (come on, I swear it's really easy), you can commit them in the react-datum branch and, if deployToZukeeper worked on build, you can go over and commit the dist files in htdocs_ems.
 Easy as -cake-, er, grunt!

 **Gitlab vs. Github  (TODO: remove this after public)**

 For now we commit and stage first to Gitlab internally and then periodically push builds to Github.
 This was to enable easy early participation among the team.
 We will probably do away with the Gitlab fork when we go public.  (soon)

 ## Tests

 Testing is fun!
 No, really, it's not too bad.
 We use Mocha + Chai + a few chai addons to make the job easy.
 Here are some pertinent links:

 [Mocha.js test framework](http://visionmedia.github.io/mocha)
 _for `describe, it, before, after`_

 [Chai Assertion Library](http://chaijs.com)
 _for `should, expect, assert`.
 Note we are using the BDD style_

 [Sinon.JS Test Spies, Stubs and Mocks](http://sinonjs.org/docs/) plus [Sinon Chai itegration](https://github.com/domenic/sinon-chai) _for things like `mySpy.calledWith("foo").should.be.ok`;_

 [Chai Changes](https://github.com/matthijsgroen/chai-changes)
 _for things like `(->result).should.change.by(3).when -> result += 3`_